 What are the treatment options for neck and arm pain?

-● Epidural steroid injections – This involves instilling a corticosteroid into the epidural space, which surrounds the spinal cord.
+- Epidural steroid injections – Epidural steroid injections for arm pain involve instilling a corticosteroid into the epidural space, which surrounds the spinal cord.
 This decreases nerve root inflammation and relieves pain.

-● Nerve block – This involves injecting an anesthetic or neurolytic agent onto a targeted nerve to reduce pain signal transmission to the brain.
+- Nerve block – Nerve blocks for arm pain involve injecting an anesthetic or neurolytic agent onto a targeted nerve to reduce pain signal transmission to the brain.
 This minimally invasive procedure is done using a local anesthetic on outpatient basis.